panzerlop/panzerlop/README.md

+The  TASystemSettings.ini is for Rocket League it makes it sharper and run better.

 - 👋 Hi, I’m @panzerlop
 - 👀 I’m interested in writing, coding, gaming & music production
 - 📫 How to reach me ... panzerlop@protonmail.com